Toddlers and preschoolers will have fun painting with Q-tips while making these easy, Easter Egg table toppers!

 The girls finished up by adding a little sparkle to their eggs with a bit of glitter paint.

 To make the stand for your Easter eggs, paint a cardboard roll, and cut it into 1.5 inch segments.
 Snip two notches, opposite each other, in each segment and insert your cardboard egg!

 Wasn’t that easy?
 Your child will be thrilled to see these simple decorations on your family’s Easter table this weekend!

-Got a few extra minutes?
-Here are 10 more easy Easter crafts for kids!
+Try these 10 easy Easter crafts for kids!